fourieraudio/docs/manual/transform.client/system/software.md

 will prompt you to upgrade your system to ensure maximum performance and compatibility!

-There is also links to this manual, the email address to support, and an emergency help section for if you ever run into trouble
+There is also links to this manual, the email address to support, and an emergency help section for if you ever run into trouble!

 ### Log Files

-Below that, you'll find the log file download button.
+Below that, you'll find the log file download buttons.
 Clicking 'Download Logs', will warn you that you'll need to stop the audio engine to download them; if happy to proceed, hit continue and it will prompt you to select a location to download them to.
+Selecting the client logs will open the relevant directory on your system, making it easy to locate and copy the files that support may need.

 :::note